-ecobee's budget smart thermostat, the ecobee3 lite, uses intuitive technology to keep your home comfortable.
-To keep the price low, it doesn't come with the ecobee4’s advanced features, such as HVAC accessory compatibility, motion detection, voice control and a remote sensor, but matches it in every other aspect.
+The ecobee3 lite is a great choice if you're looking for one of the best smart thermostats (opens in new tab).
+To keep the price low, it doesn't come with the ecobee4’s advanced features, such as HVAC accessory compatibility, motion detection, voice control, and a remote sensor, but matches it in every other aspect.
 If you have no interest in the advanced features of the ecobee4, the ecobee3 lite is a solid choice that is $80 cheaper.

 The ecobee3 lite's square body is one of the simplest and most attractive in the industry.
 One of the best things about the device itself is that its touchscreen interface is nearly identical to the ecobee mobile app.
 This makes it easy to switch between changing settings on the device and your phone, and it reduces the time it takes to learn how the thermostat works.
 Once I installed it, the ecobee3 lite was extremely easy to use because it uses a simple question-and-answer process to help finish setting it up.

-This thermostat is not part of any particular smart home platform, but the built-in ZigBee technology and compatibility with Amazon Alexa, Apple HomeKit, Samsung SmartThings, Wink, IFTTT and others allows it to connect to more smart home systems than most other Wi-Fi thermostats.
+This thermostat is not part of any particular smart home platform, but the built-in ZigBee technology and compatibility with Amazon Alexa (opens in new tab), Apple HomeKit, Samsung SmartThings, Wink, IFTTT, and others allow it to connect to more smart home systems (opens in new tab) than most other WiFi thermostats.

 Although you can have this thermostat professionally installed, you can do it yourself with help from video tutorials and the manual.
 During our tests, I found the information needed in the back of the manual and finished the installation quickly.